salim150/Bachelor_project_Umbumping-Cars/README.md

 <img src="./Readme/DWA.gif" alt="Simulation GIF" width="50%">
 </p>

+## TODO
+- add a lot of function to make the code more readable.
+Preferrable: put all this functions in a utils.py file.

 ## ROS2 and Rviz2 Integration

 Explain how ROS2 and Rviz2 are integrated into the project.
 Include details on communication between nodes, topics used, and how to visualize the simulation in Rviz2.